CHQR

 CHQR is a radio station owned by Corus Entertainment operating in Calgary, Alberta, Canada.
-Broadcasting at AM 770, it airs talk radio programming.
+Broadcasting at AM 770, it airs news/talk and sports programming.
 With the exception of one show, all of CHQR's weekday programming is produced in-house.
-CHQR is also the exclusive radio voice of the Calgary Stampeders.
+CHQR is also the exclusive radio voice of the Calgary Stampeders and Calgary Flames.
 CHQR is also the last AM station in the Calgary market to broadcast in C-QUAM AM stereo.
 CHQR is a Class B station on the clear-channel frequency of 770 kHz.

 CHQR's studios are located on 17th Avenue Southwest in Calgary, while its transmitters are located just south of the Calgary city limits near De Winton.

 As of Winter 2021, CHQR is the most-listened-to radio station in the Calgary market according to a PPM data report released by Numeris.